 If I told you I discovered all these hidden shops myself I would lie.
 Unless you live in a particular area or know certain side streets and courtyards these places don’t appear on your radar.
 Therefore, do also take advantage of my Vienna Culture Shopping tips.

 Designer Fashion And Concept Stores

-The quirkiest one is probably this concept store, selling fashion alongside apple delicacies.
-Young designer Ursula and innovative farmer Vera found they could perfectly nurture their passions for fine fabrics and fresh apple products in a joint shop (see header photo).
+The quirkiest one is probably a local concept store that sells fashion alongside apple delicacies.
+Young designer Ursula and innovative farmer Vera found they could perfectly nurture their passions for fine fabrics and fresh apple products in a joint shop.
 Apple schnapps goes surprisingly well with apple print accessories… Ever thought about crocheted soft toys with regional apple jam as a souvenir for kids?